aws/aws-fpga/hdk/cl/examples/README.md

              s3://<bucket-name>/cl_simple.dcp

 To generate the AFI, follow one of the two methods listed below.
-After the AFI generation is complete, AWS will write the logs back into the bucket location provided by the developer and notify them by email.
+After the AFI generation is complete, AWS will put the logs into the bucket location provided by the developer and notify them by email.

 #### Method 1: If you have access to AWS EC2 CLI with support for `create-fpga-image` action